sacherjj/CasperLabs/explorer/README.md

 }
 ```

-Based on the `purse_id` we can issue a followup request to check the balance:
+Based on the `main_purse` we can issue a followup request to check the balance:

 ```console
 $ ./client.sh node-0 query-state \